MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxExportRequest.md

 - Enclose the whole OPath filter in double quotation marks " ".
 If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
 Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables.

 - Property is a filterable property.
+For filterable properties, see [Filterable properties for the ContentFilter parameter](https://docs.microsoft.com/exchange/filterable-properties-for-the-contentfilter-parameter).

 - ComparisonOperator is an OPath comparison operator (for example `-eq` for equals and `-like` for string comparison).
 For more information about comparison operators, see [about_Comparison_Operators](https://go.microsoft.com/fwlink/p/?LinkId=620712).